 Finding ways to reduce costs is essential for any business.
 Not least in these trying terms under the shadow of the COVID-19 (new coronavirus) outbreak.
 A good way of doing so – for when your fleet of vehicles are on the road – is by using a mileage report.

 Generally, cutting costs may come by many different forms of action.
 It also requires careful management of all business resources.
 Whether it’s electrical bills, payroll, office space rent, insurance costs – the list goes on.

-In fleet management, cost savings can come via careful consideration of ways to get tax exemption — which you may already be eligible for.
+In vehicle management, cost savings can come via careful consideration of ways to get tax exemption — which you may already be eligible for.
 How about submitting your detailed, (hopefully) valid and lengthy mileage report for deductible expenses?

 We know, it’s not rocket science, but it’s surprising how many companies may pass this by.